jhui/jhui.github.io/_posts/2017-03-17-Deep-learning-tutorial-2.markdown

 H(y, \hat{y}) = \sum_i y_i \log \frac{1}{\hat{y}_i} = -\sum_i y_i \log \hat{y}_i
 $$

-Cross entropy is the amount of bits to encode y but use the $$ \hat{y} $$ distribution to compute the encode scheme.The cross entropy is always higher than entropy until both are the same.
+Cross entropy is the amount of bits to encode y but use the $$ \hat{y} $$ distribution to compute the encode scheme.The cross entropy is always higher than entropy until both distributions are the same.
 You need more bits to encode the information if you use a less optimized scheme.
-In a probabilitic model, we make predictions with probabilities.
-This acts as a distribution of what we may predict $$ hat{y} $$.
-(88% chance a school bus, 8% chance a truck and 4% chance an airplane.)
+In classification, we make predictions using probabilities $$ \hat{y} $$ (0.88 chance for a school bus, 0.8 for a truck and 0.4 for an airplane.)

 #### KL Divergence: